St. Boniface Hospital: Manitoba Renal Program

-Woman & Child Program
+Obstetrics, Gynecology & Neonatology

-The Woman & Child Program cares for 11,500 patients annually, providing gynecological and obstetrical services, outpatient pediatric care and women's services.
-Over 5,000 births per year occur at St. Boniface Hospital.
+The Obstetrics, Gynecology & Neonatology provides gynecological and obstetrical services, outpatient pediatric care and women's services.
+Over 4,200 births per year occur at St. Boniface Hospital.
 The Labour and Delivery department includes services for high-risk deliveries.
-The family care unit includes fifteen beds for obstetrical patients.
-The Neonatal Intensive Care Unit (NICU) cares for 600 premature or ill infants per year; 10% of the births at St. Boniface involve ill or premature babies.
+The Neonatal Intensive Care Unit (NICU) cares for 750 premature or ill infants per year.

 Assessment

-St. Boniface reports 80% patient satisfaction with its services, according to internal inpatient surveys.
+Unlike the United Kingdom and the United States, Canada does not publish national ratings of individual hospitals.
+As of 2008, St. Boniface reports 80% patient satisfaction with its services, according to internal inpatient surveys.
 Mortality rates for inpatients stand at around 2.4%.
-Unlike the United Kingdom and the United States, Canada does not publish national ratings of individual hospitals.

-According to internal reviews, the hospital reduced average wait times for acute care surgical patients from 10 hours to 3 between October 2008 and February 2009.
-As of 2009, the hospital is trying to reduce wait times for emergency room patients.
-Wait times for scheduled diagnostic services range from 4 weeks for bone density tests to 20 weeks for a myocardial perfusion study.
-The median wait time for cardiac surgery is 26 days.
+As of June 2025, the hospital had the longest emergency room length of stay in the province, at 10.5 hours.
+Wait times for diagnostic services included 17 weeks for an MRI, 16 weeks for CT/CAT scans, 11 weeks for ultrasounds, 17 weeks for bone density scans, and 14 weeks for myocardial perfusion studies, as of August 2025.
+As of Augusts 2025, wait times for cardiac surgery were 13 days.